MicrosoftDocs/minecraft-creator/creator/TestDocs/BehaviorPack.md

 ## Building the Behavior Pack

 A Behavior pack is a type of pack that allows creators to add, remove or alter behaviors of entities within Minecraft.
+Behaviors are the gameplay characteristics used by entities in Minecraft.
+Behaviors are what drive each entity to perform certain actions, such as a flock of chickens following a feather or whether a zombie will attack a player or another entity.

+Behaviors give Creators the ability to change the way entities can act in the world.
+In this section, you will set up a folder for a new Behavior Pack called **HelloWorldBP**.

 1. Open up your game location folder **com.mojang**.
 1. Double-click on the folder **behavior_pack**.